awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-pipeline-role.md

 ```

 **Using an API to delete pipelines**
-Use the [DeleteMediaCapturePipeline](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteMediaCapturePipeline.html) API to delete media pipelines in your account\.
+Use the [DeleteMediaCapturePipeline](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_media-pipelines-chime_DeleteMediaCapturePipeline.html) API to delete media pipelines in your account\.

 **Deleting the role**
 Once you delete the pipelines, you can use the IAM console, the AWS CLI, or the AWS API to delete the role\.
 For more information about deleting roles, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 ## Regions that support service\-linked roles<a name="role-supported-regions"></a>

 Amazon Chime SDK supports using service\-linked roles in all of the AWS Regions where the service is available\.
-For more information, see [Amazon Chime endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/chime.html#chime_region) in the *Amazon Web Services General Reference*\.
+For more information, see [Amazon Chime SDK endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/chime-sdk.html) in the *Amazon Web Services General Reference*\.